magicicada/cp/README.md

-# Constraint Programming 2022 - Working Space
+# Constraint Programming 2024 - Working Space

-Work in progress for CP 2022, University of Glasgow, taught by J Enright (@magicicada)
+Work in progress for CPM 2024, University of Glasgow, taught by J Enright (@magicicada)